Mental Health Anwar Francis Mental Health Anwar Francis

 It is not easy to give up the benefits of fully embracing normality.
 The challenges of doing so have already been outlined–loss of a sense of belonging and popularity, as well as likely persecution from others who don’t understand.

-The way to deal with these challenges is to commit to values-based living, making choices that are based on the values you hold most important rather than making them on the basis of what is easy or convenient.
+The way for a person to deal with these challenges is to commit to values-based living, making choices that are based on the values they hold most important rather than making them on the basis of what is easy or convenient.
 This helps a person to become more resilient and to overcome their fears and doubts.
-Support will come from a group of like-minded individuals, but until it does you have to provide support and validation to yourself, and protect your well-being.
+Support will come from a group of like-minded individuals, but until it does one must provide their own support and validation and protect their own well-being.
 Overcoming these challenges is worth it in the long run because in doing so a person truly understands what it means to be fulfilled and happy within themselves.

 Read More